MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 7.6.1
+- Fix issue with finding the proper baseline build when pipeline is using BitBucket.

 #### 7.6.0
 - Add variable _BQC.DisableVariableCreation_ to disable the creation of output variables (workaround for current issue on Team Foundation Server 2017.3).